bythebug/DSA-HomeWorks/README.md

-#Data Structures and Algorithms
+# Data Structures and Algorithms

 Started with CodeHelp: https://www.youtube.com/watch?v=WQoB2z67hvY&list=PLDzeHZWIZsTryvtXdMr6rPh4IDexB5NIA

-149 Lectures: Started on 15th December.
+Lectures: Started on 15th December 2022.

+This repo only contains the code which were given as homework in the lessons.

+It its un-maintained too.